Nandhu-666/Healthcare-Appointment-Scheduling-System/README.md

 # Healthcare Appointment Scheduling System (HASS)

-This repository contains the design and development of a **Healthcare Appointment Scheduling System (HASS)**, developed as an individual academic project for the module *CMP7245 - Database Design & Development* at the Faculty of Computing, Engineering and Built Environment.
+This repository contains the design and development of a **Healthcare Appointment Scheduling System (HASS)**

 ## 📌 Project Overview